Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 \hangindent=0cm This dataset was created by native Marathi speakers, using a hybrid LLM and manual approach.
 ChatGPT was prompted to generate examples, and native Marathi speakers manually filtered and edited all examples.
 Topics include household activities, local festivals, food, school settings, kitchen tools, farm life, animals, seasons, games, common objects, and geography, all reflective of Marathi customs and environments. \hangindent=0.5cm \hangafter=1 \textbf{Group 0079: Bengali, Hindi, Kannada, Tamil, Malayalam} (\texttt{ben\_beng}: 100 examples, \texttt{hin\_deva}: 100 examples, \texttt{kan\_knda}: 97 examples, \texttt{tam\_taml}: 100 examples, \texttt{mal\_mlym}: 100 examples)

 \hangindent=0cm This dataset was created using LLM generation with human verification by native speakers of Bengali, Hindi, Kannada, Tamil, and Malayalam.
 LLMs (Gemini 2.5 Pro and Qwen 3) and translation models (MADLAD-400) were used in a multi-stage pipeline to identify topic clusters in English PIQA, to generate localized examples in English (localized to specific Indian states where the respective languages are widely spoken), to translate examples to the respective languages, then to correct any errors in the translations.
-After this pipeline, native speakers validated all examples. \hangindent=0.5cm \hangafter=1 \textbf{Group 0080: Russian} (\texttt{rus\_cyrl}: 100 examples)
+After this pipeline, native speakers validated all examples. \hangindent=0.5cm \hangafter=1 \textbf{Group 0081: Telugu} (\texttt{tel\_telu}: 93 examples)